methylpentane/Annotationary/README.md

 	track
 	people

-and save as "classes.txt" __in directory of image sequence.__
+and save as "classes.txt" __in "data" directory of this repositry.__

 ## Operation
 ___
+#### 0. select directory
+You will be asked for image directory path, and annotation directory path to save (it can load, too!).
+No JPG images in image directory, cause error.
+You can run with directory "sample" and "labels" if you want see demo.
+___
-#### 1. add label
+#### 1. add annotation
-Click at start point, and one more click at end point to draw label. then choose class.
+Click at start point, and one more click at end point to draw annotation. then choose class.
 Esc key can quit drawing phase.
 ___
-#### 2. move label
+#### 2. move annotation
 Drag rectangle for move, drag circle on vertice to deform.
 ___
-#### 3. save label
+#### 3. save annotation
-Press floppy disk button to save labels on current image as text file.
-The file is in same directory of images.
+Press floppy disk button to save annotations on current image as txt file.
 ___
 #### 4. right click menu
-you can delete and change label from right click menu.
+you can delete and change annotations from right click menu.
 the change will not saved until you press save button again.
 ___
 #### 5. other button on above
 magnifier -> zoom function